 During takeoff, I catch up on the pile of Entertainment Weeklys that accumulate on my office desk.
 And then, if the plane has personal TVs, I inevitably spend the duration of the flight sucked into whatever movies are on offer.
 I'm a pop culture junkie, so I sacrifice sleep in order to catch up on the latest new releases I may have missed in the theater!
 I always have my Kindle in my purse, too, so if the entertainment options are minimal, I break out a book instead.
 While I never travel without my MacBook Pro, it's very rare that I'll actually use it on the plane.
 I feel that flying is the one time I can really disconnect from technology, and that's what I love most about spending so much of my life on planes.

 What is your favorite travel memory involving food?

-I wouldn’t call myself the most adventurous eater–in fact, I didn’t even really eat meat or seafood before moving to California in 2008 (don’t worry: being a San Franciscan changed me in more ways than one!)–but I do try to sample the local delicacies, from kangaroo in Australia to black pudding in Scotland (and, of course, chocolate always!).
-I worked on a ranch during a couple summers in college, and we would have to put down any rattlesnakes we encountered as they were a threat to the children, and I distinctly remember the staff sitting around the fire and roasting up a fresh snake one evening during training.
+I wouldn't call myself the most adventurous eater–in fact, I didn't even really eat meat or seafood before moving to California in 2008 (don't worry: being a San Franciscan changed me in more ways than one!)–but I do try to sample the local delicacies, from kangaroo in Australia to black pudding in Scotland (and, of course, chocolate always!).
+I worked on a ranch during a couple of summers in college, and we would have to put down any rattlesnakes we encountered as they were a threat to the children, and I distinctly remember the staff sitting around the fire and roasting up a fresh snake one evening during training.
 (You called for memorable, right, not appetizing?!)